Surrender of Japan: Occupation and the surrender ceremony

 Japanese officials left for Manila on 19 August to meet Supreme Commander of the Allied Powers Douglas MacArthur, and to be briefed on his plans for the occupation.
 On 28 August 150 US personnel flew to Atsugi, Kanagawa Prefecture, and the occupation of Japan began.
 They were followed by USS Missouri, whose accompanying vessels landed the 4th Marines on the southern coast of Kanagawa.
 The 11th Airborne Division was airlifted from Okinawa to Atsugi Airdrome, 30 mi from Tokyo.
 Other Allied personnel followed.

 MacArthur arrived in Tokyo on 30 August, and immediately decreed several laws: No Allied personnel were to assault Japanese people.
 No Allied personnel were to eat the scarce Japanese food.
 Flying the Hinomaru or "Rising Sun" flag was severely restricted.

-The formal surrender occurred on 2 September 1945, around 9 a.m., Tokyo time, when representatives from the Empire of Japan signed the Japanese Instrument of Surrender in Tokyo Bay aboard USS Missouri.
-The dignitaries or representatives from around the world were carefully scheduled to board USS Missouri.
-Japanese Foreign Minister Shigemitsu signed for the Japanese government, while Gen. Umezu signed for the Japanese armed forces.

-The surrender ceremony was carefully planned on board USS Missouri detailing the seating positions of all Army, Navy, and Allied Representatives.
+The formal surrender occurred on 2 September 1945, around 9 a.m.
+Tokyo time, when Japanese representatives signed the Japanese Instrument of Surrender in Tokyo Bay aboard USS Missouri, accompanied by around 250 other allied vessels, including British and Australian navy vessels and a Dutch hospital ship.
+The surrender ceremony was carefully planned, detailing the seating positions of all Army, Navy, and Allied Representatives.
 The ceremony was filmed in color by George F. Kosco, but the footage was released publicly only in 2010.
+The future Prince Philip, Duke of Edinburgh watched the ceremony from HMS Whelp through binoculars.

 Each signatory sat before an ordinary mess deck table covered with green felt and signed two unconditional Instruments of Surrender—a leather-bound version for the Allied forces and a canvas-backed version for the Japanese.
 Foreign Minister Mamoru Shigemitsu signed on behalf of the Japanese government followed by the uniformed General Yoshijiro Umezu, Chief of the Imperial General Staff.
 MacArthur signed on behalf of the Allied nations, followed by Fleet Admiral Chester W. Nimitz as U.S. Representative.
 Representatives of eight other Allied nations, led by Chinese representative General Xu Yongchang, followed Nimitz.
-Other notable signatories include Admiral Bruce Fraser for the United Kingdom, and Général d'armée Philippe Leclerc de Hauteclocque for France.
+Other notable signatories include Admiral Bruce Fraser for the United Kingdom, Generál-leytenánt Kuzma Derevyanko for the Soviet Union and Général d'armée Philippe Leclerc de Hauteclocque for France.